rasika2012/openchoreo/docs/contributors/github_workflow.md

 ```
 > **Note**: Force-pushing is necessary because rebase rewrites history.

-Open a pull request on GitHub targeting `v3-on-k8s` in the upstream repository.
+Open a pull request on GitHub targeting `main` in the upstream repository.

 ## Squashing Commits to Meaningful Milestones